Sync from develop, then create your branch

 Releases are handled by maintainers.
 The flow is:

-bitloops/Cargo.toml ./scripts/release.shcreates and pushes a release tag- GitHub Actions builds binaries for all 6 platforms (macOS ARM64/x86, Linux, Windows ARM64/x86)
+bitloops/Cargo.toml ./scripts/release.shcreates and pushes a release tag- GitHub Actions builds and publishes release artifacts

 Got Questions?